MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/forms-troubleshooting-guide.md

 > [!div class="mx-imgBorder"]
 > ![Related menu](media/related-menu-error.png "Related menu")

 There are also a few sources where a record can be included as an option for the related menu tab.
-The following example includes details the indicate the label "Activities" in account form related menu comes from the related entity's plural display name.
+The following example includes details that indicate the label "Activities" in account form related menu comes from the related entity's plural display name.

 > [!div class="mx-imgBorder"]
 > ![Related menu details](media/related-menu-error-details.png "Related menu details")

-You will need to follow up with the owner of the related menu item indicated in the Related Menu event in the monitoring tool.

 ## Why a control is disabled/enabled/visible/hidden

 There're many possible reasons why a control is disabled or hidden when the form loads.
-In the example below, you can use the [Monitoring Tool](https://docs.microsoft.com/powerapps/maker/model-driven-apps/monitor-form-checker) to view the "FormControls" event will include details on the initial control state as demonstrated below
+In the example below, you can use the [Monitoring Tool](https://docs.microsoft.com/powerapps/maker/model-driven-apps/monitor-form-checker) to view the `FormControls` event will include details on the initial control state as demonstrated below

 > [!div class="mx-imgBorder"]
 > ![Forms controls check](media/form-controls-check.png "Form controls check")

-Another example is a "ControlStateChange" operation that explains why a control's disabled/visible state is changed by client Api or Business Rules.
+Another example is a `ControlStateChange` operation that explains why a control is in disabled/visible state is changed by client Api or Business Rules.
 This can occur during a form load or triggered after the form is loaded using an onchange handler (the callstack has been modified for demonstration purpose).
 The details in the callstack will include the web resource, function, and line and row number causing the control state change.

 > [!div class="mx-imgBorder"]
 > ![Control state changed](media/control-state-changed.png "Control state changed")